bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

 where:

 * `-l directoryName` – defines a redefinition level;
-* `-b blockName` – defines a name of the block's directory for which a technology file will be created;
+* `-b blockName` – defines a name of the block directory for which a technology file will be created;
-* `-T technogyName` – creates technology file for block's implementation.
+* `-T technogyName` – creates technology file for block implementation.

 Running this command creates a `desktop.blocks/layout/layout.css` file.
 Inside you will find a CSS selector that matches the **layout** block.
 It is where you step in and fill the selector up with CSS properties.
 Or just copy and paste from [Gist](https://gist.github.com/innabelaya/8906070).

 You can create the blocks manually.
-To do so just create `desktop.blocks/layout/` directory and put there all required block's implementation technology files.
+To do so just create `desktop.blocks/layout/` directory and put there all required block implementation technology files.

 A **Logo** block will consist of an icon with a slogan.
 To insert it into the **head** block we have to declare a **logo** block in an `index.bemjson.js` file and add CSS rules for it.